-Measurement of macroscopic elastic properties 6.2
+3.2.2 Measurement of macroscopic elastic properties

 One of the primary reasons for conducting uniaxial compression simulations is to measure the Young's modulus and Unconfined Compressive Strength (UCS) of the rock sample.
-Both of these macroscopic properties can be obtained from a stress-strain curve, as illustrated in Figure 12.
+Both of these macroscopic properties can be obtained from a stress-strain curve, as illustrated in Figure 3.8.
 Young's modulus is defined as the slope of the linear section of the stress-strain curve, whilst the UCS is the peak value of the stress.
 In order to measure these quantities in a simulation, we must construct the stress-strain curve for the simulation.

-Suppose the net restoring force (at time t) particles apply to the top and bottom wall is $\vec{F}^{(t)}(t)$ and $\vec{F}^{(b)}(t)$ respectively, and the unit normal vector of the walls is $\hat{n}^{(t/b)}$.
+Suppose the net restoring forces (at time t) that particles apply to the top and bottom walls are $\vec{F}^{(t)}(t)$ and $\vec{F}^{(b)}(t)$ respectively, and the unit normal vector of the walls is $\hat{n}^{(t/b)}$ .
 Then the stress exerted on the walls by the particle assembly is: